-YES-Appalachia works with teachers and administrators at these schools to identify promising students in 6th grade.
-Once students are nominated by their teachers, YES-App staff carries out comprehensive evaluations of all applicants.
+YES-Appalachia works with teachers and administrators to distribute information about the program and how to apply.
+YES-App staff carries out comprehensive evaluations of all applicants.
 Essential components of the YES-App application include:

 - Assessment questionnaires for nominated students and their parents/guardians

 - Annual household income documentation

 - Teacher and personal recommendations

 All nominated students are interviewed in their schools by YES-App staff in order to gather a holistic profile of each student.
 Additionally, we interview applicants and at least one parent or guardian.
 YES scholars are ultimately selected based upon their academic agility, intellectual curiosity, creativity, and emotional maturity.